Should you buy a Mercedes?

 If you’re in the market for a premium German car, choosing between the top contenders can be tough.
-We explain what each brand is about
+We explain what Mercedes is about

 Slogan: The Best or Nothing